 In their song, "Wide Open Spaces," the Dixie Chicks sing about a Dad yelling, "Check the oil!" as he drops his daughter off at college.
-This is good advice.
-Here are seven more tips from auto experts for students taking their cars to college:
+This is good advice, although it has nothing to do with car insurance for college students.
+For some advice you can use, here are seven tips from auto experts for students taking their cars to college:

 1. Keep your car in good repair - "Many students have a long ride from their hometown to their college campus so they need to make sure that their vehicle is up-to-date on oil changes and other required maintenance so as to avoid breaking down before they even arrive at college," says William Van Tassel, manager of driver training programs at AAA National.
 "Having a back-up plan such as a AAA membership which includes roadside assistance also helps."